 Then, confirm you want to delete those recordings–you cannot recover these once removed.

 I hope you are now able to catch any snoring while sleeping.
 Your watch must first detect that you are sleeping to trigger snore detection–so short naps usually won’t count!
-Whether it’s a nightly sleep or a long nap during the day, this feature should work.
+This feature should work whether it’s a nightly sleep or a long nap during the day.

 If you have a tip to get this feature working that we didn’t cover, please let us know to pay it forward.